Shopify vs Amazon: Which Is Better for Sellers in 2026?

 Shopify vs Amazon Fees: What It Really Costs

-When comparing Shopify vs Amazon, understanding each platform’s costs is essential to making your first sale count.
-Where you choose to sell will determine your profit margins.
+When comparing Shopify vs Amazon, understanding each platform's costs is essential to making your first sale count.
+Where you sell determines your margins.

 Image via Shopify